 A Monetary Shift is More Possible Today than Anyone Thinks

 Today we even have potentially new and unique mediums of exchange.
-For example, crypto currencies – like Bitcoin and Ethereum – are growing rapidly, even if the average person has little knowledge of them.
-I don’t claim to know much about crypto currencies, but I have a strong feeling that all governments, especially the US, are very wary of them.
+For example, crypto currencies ? like Bitcoin and Ethereum – are growing rapidly, even if the average person has little knowledge of them.
+I have a strong feeling that all governments, especially the US, are very wary of them.

 Human ingenuity and flexibility in the face of adverse circumstances can cause magical things to happen.
 Given the history of monetary systems, along with the prospect of rapid advances in technology, the war on cash could go horribly wrong from a government standpoint.